maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     50 IF C>10 THEN PRINT "C is > 10"
     60 END

 Line 10 of this program uses the `LET` statement keyword to assign a value to the numeric variable `A`, using the operator `=` to separate the variable name from the expression that provides a value.
-In this case, the associated **arithmetic expression** (*aexp*) is the numeric constant 10.
+In this case, the associated **arithmetic expression** (or *aexp*) is the numeric constant 10.
 The assignment statement is almost always the most common statement in a BASIC program, and for this reason, most versions of BASIC allow the `LET` keyword to be left out.
 This produces an exception to the rule that statements start with a statement keyword; they can actually start with a statement keyword *or* a variable name.

 Line 20 of this program is also an assignment statement, leaving off the optional `LET`.
-Notice the dollar sign on the variable name that indicates that the language should expect a string expression on the other side of the `=` operator, not a number.
+Notice the dollar sign on the variable name `B` that indicates that the language should expect a string expression on the other side of the `=` operator, not a number.
 The expression used in this statement is the string constant "Hello".

 Line 30 is an example of a multi-statement line, with two statements separated by a colon.
 The first statement is an assignment using the addition operator with the value stored in `A` and the numeric constant 5 as the inputs.
 This will have the effect of assigning the resulting value 15 to the variable `C`.
 The second statement on this line is a print statement, another very common statement in most programs.
 This will evaluate the expression, returning the numerical value 15, and then print that value to the user's console.

 Line 40 shows an example of *overloading*, where a keyword may mean different things depending on the context.
 The expression in the print statement has the `+` operator but is being given **string expressions** instead of numeric.
-In this case, the `+` does not represent numeric addition but string concatenation, which places the right-hand string at the end of the left-hand string and returns a new, longer string.
-The result of this print statement is "Hello, World!" being printed to the console.
+In this case, the `+` does not represent numeric addition but *string concatenation*, which places the right-hand string at the end of the left-hand string and returns a new, longer string.
+The result of this print statement is `Hello, World!` being printed to the console.

 Line 50 is an example of a logical comparison, which is indicated by the `IF` statement keyword.
 This is followed by a **logical expression** (*lexp*) using the larger-than operator, which calculates the results of expressions on both sides of the operator, compares them, and then, depending on the outcome of the comparison, optionally performs the statement following the `THEN`.
-As `C` will hold the value 15 at this point, and 15 is larger than 10, the statement after `THEN` *will* be performed and produce the string "C is > 10" on the console.
+As `C` will hold the value 15 at this point, and 15 is larger than 10, the statement after `THEN` *will* be performed and produce the string `C is > 10` on the console.

 Line 60 is the `END` statement, which takes no expression and stops the execution of the program. `END` is optional in most dialects.

-When this program runs, it will produce:
+So when this program runs, it will produce:

     15
     Hello, World!